simon-zach/deviceApp/README.md

 App was tested on local host port 3000 and server 3131

-Server was created by json-server package which simulate server.
+Server was created by json-server package which simulate server based on json file.